ChurchTrac Logo

 Add New Transactions

 For each transaction, you should enter a Date, Payee or Description, Transaction Type, Fund, and Amount.
-The Reference, Note, Tags, Memo, and Attached Files fields are optional.
+The Reference, Note, Memo, Tags and Attached Files fields are optional.

-There are three Transactions Types:
+There are four Transactions Types:

 • Expense/Charge: Recording bills, payments, and expenditures